 Our management is responsible for establishing and maintaining adequate internal control over our financial reporting (as such term is defined in Rule 13a-15(f) and 15d-15(f) under the Exchange Act).
-Our management, with the participation of the Chief Executive Officer and the Chief Financial Officer, conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2023, based on the criteria set forth in "Internal Control - Integrated Framework (2013)" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-During the year, control deficiencies in certain IT environments were identified, at which time our management immediately implemented a remediation plan.
-Although remediation of the identified IT deficiencies is now complete (as of the date of this annual report), our management concluded that, as of December 31, 2023, our internal control over financial reporting was not effective due to the material weakness as described in the paragraph "Changes in Control over Financial Reporting".
+Our management, with the participation of the Chief Executive Officer and the Chief Financial Officer, conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2024, based on the criteria set forth in "Internal Control - Integrated Framework (2013)" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, our management concluded that, as of December 31, 2024, our internal control over financial reporting was effective.